 Before I came to UNC, I successfully owned a sport marketing and golf event planning company and also enjoyed a 17-year career in financial services.
 Being a salesperson of intangible products taught me so many skills that were transferable to any career path.
 I was a 2006 recipient of the State of Maryland’s Top Minority Business Enterprise Award from the Governor’s Office, which recognizes entrepreneurial success in business development, professional affiliation, client satisfaction, and community involvement.
 The lessons learned and contacts made helped me to build and sustain important relationships in entrepreneurship.
-I am happy to still work closely with many friends in the basketball and golf world to provide consulting services to sports teams and sport-related organizations including the NCAA Office of Inclusion, the Women’s Basketball Coaching Association, and the Atlantic Coast Conference.
+I am happy to still work closely with many friends in the basketball and golf world to provide consulting services to sports teams and sport-related organizations including the NCAA member institutions, College Football Playoff National Championship, and the Atlantic Coast Conference.
 The startup bug is still active too.
 My company, Life After Sports With Effective Results (LASER™) serves to assist former professional athletes through the necessary transition from their sporting career to a valued career, business ownership, and/or the completion of an academic degree.
 And most recently, I joined a great group of women to start the Greater Raleigh chapter of Women in Sports and Events.

 James Baldwin stated, "The paradox of education is precisely this - that as one begins to become conscious, one begins to examine the society in which he is being educated."
 My interest and passion for the healing of America started at a very early age.
 Today, with my awareness and understanding of racism in this country, I read, write, discuss, and instruct on the history and manifestations of the racial construct operating in our society.
 Authentic relationships across color lines must be informed and guided by this very powerful dynamic.
 Let the truth telling begin!

 Although my many interests and students at UNC-Chapel Hill and at other Raleigh, Durham, and Chapel Hill universities keep me busy, I am a strong believer in servant leadership and service within your local community.
-Giving back through my position as the chairperson of the Orange County Human Relations Commission and service on the board of directors for The Banks Foundation, Carol Woods Retirement Community, Healthy Girls Save the World, Learn Fresh (NBA Math Hoops), Bandwagon, and membership at the United Church of Chapel Hill helps to ground me.
-I captained the basketball team at the University of Virginia and was an assistant coach for the Tar Heels.
+Giving back through my board of director positions with Healthy Girls Save the World, Learn Fresh Education (NBA Math Hoops), and membership at the United Church of Chapel Hill helps to ground me.
+I captained the basketball team at the University of Virginia and was an assistant coach for the University of North Carolina Tar Heels.
 So not surprisingly, basketball remains my first love; I enjoy writing for basketball publications and being a radio personality (WRAL 99.5 FM & WCHL 97.9 FM sports commentator).
 I stay active and youthful by reading, traveling, playing golf, basketball, and biking.

 My life goals are pretty simple now: Seek Joy.
 Fight for Justice.